-We’ve now visited a number of ruins throughout the states of Quintana Roo, Yucatan and Palenque, and found Cobá to be among the best Mayan ruins in Mexico.
-Whether you are staying in Tulum, Valladolid, Playa del Carmen or anywhere in between, the mayan ruins of Cobá are easy to get to and a great experience for the whole family.
+We’ve now visited a number of ruins throughout the states of Quintana Roo, Yucatan and Chiapas, and found Cobá to be among the best Mayan ruins in Mexico.
+Whether you are staying in Tulum, Valladolid, Playa del Carmen or anywhere in between, the Mayan ruins of Cobá are easy to get to and a great experience for the whole family.

 They were a great addition to our Two Week Yucatan Itinerary!